mehulagg/gitlab/doc/ci/yaml/README.md

 > - <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>&nbsp;Learn how [Verizon reduced rebuilds](https://about.gitlab.com/blog/2019/02/14/verizon-customer-story/)
 >   from 30 days to under 8 hours with GitLab.

-NOTE: **Note:**
 If you have a [mirrored repository that GitLab pulls from](../../user/project/repository/repository_mirroring.md#pulling-from-a-remote-repository), you may need to enable pipeline triggering.
-Go to your project's

-**Settings > Repository > Pull from a remote repository > Trigger pipelines for mirror updates**.
+Go to your project's **Settings > Repository > Pull from a remote repository > Trigger pipelines for mirror updates**.

 ## Introduction